kaiwhata/Example_AVC_Repo/README.md

 * Bonnie will help Leo to catchup
 * All up to date files on Github (Woot!
 We made our first real code commit today!)
 * Leo, Bonnie and Darren attended the team meeting this week (Tyler sent his apologies deue to illness)
-* Leo, Bonnie, Daren and Tyler were at the lab this week.
+* Leo, Bonnie and Darren were at the lab this week.
 * Everyone has signed the AVC plan, we're working on the Background section of the progress report now.
 We have decided not to share them within the group.

 ###Week 2 Checklist